 In this section, we’ll cover the best overhead press assistance exercises that can take your performance to the next level.

 Seated Dumbbell Overhead Press

-The seated DB Press is one of the best movements to improve shoulder strength.
+The seated Dumbbell Overhead Press is one of the best assistance exercises for overhead shoulder strength.

 Because you perform it seated, you have more stability which allows for more tension on the muscles you’re trying to grow.